‘Won’t Hold Back if Someone Sledges Teammates…’ – CSK Star Makes a Bold Remark Ahead of IPL 2025

+CSK will take on Mumbai Indians on March 23, followed by a match against RCB on March 28, both at the MA Chidambaram Stadium in Chepauk

-The 2025 Indian Premier League kicks off on March 22, marking its 18th edition.
-Chennai Super Kings, aiming for a stronger season, will face Mumbai Indians in their opening match on March 23 at the Chidambaram Stadium.
+The Indian Premier League (IPL) 2025 kicks off on March 22, marking its 18th edition.
+Chennai Super Kings (CSK), led by Ruturaj Gaikwad, will be aiming for a stronger season.
+They will face Mumbai Indians (MI) in their opening match on March 23 at the Chidambaram Stadium.

 Ruturaj Gaikwad will continue as captain and has made his stance clear.
 While he chooses to ignore personal sledging, he won’t stay silent if his teammates are targeted, emphasizing his commitment to leading from the front.